riceissa/issarice.com/wiki/advice-for-young-people.md

 > deal](http://econlog.econlib.org/archives/2005/10/is_the_econ_phd.html),
 > even at lower-ranked schools.
 Then leave them alone.

+# Computer skills

+I've found it pretty useful to know how to use computers well.
+There are several aspects to this:

+- Programming.
+I've found this useful for automating tasks, building websites, making money (through contract work), and being able to read/understand software that others write.
+- Algorithms and data structures.
+Beyond basic programming skills, I haven't found knowledge of algorithms/data structures to be too useful.
+Occasionally something may come up where having this knowledge is useful, but the vast majority of the time, basic programming skills suffice.
+This might change in the future if I do work that is more intensive on this front.
+- Familiarity with many websites/the internet.
+- Unix tools/command line.

 # Other ideas---expanding your imagination

 Alex K. Chen often talks about the important of [expanding your